 Equity is personal to me.
 I know what it feels like to be the only person of color in the room.
 And I worry that my own daughter, who has a disability, will be marginalized, ignored or abused.

 My administration will reflect diverse perspectives that make up Madison.
 I will ask private sector leaders to commit to the same in board rooms across the region.
-There is opportunity to work with the schools to engage young leaders of all backgrounds to weigh in on city policy.
+There is opportunity to work with our schools to engage young leaders of all backgrounds to weigh in on city policy.

 The city can also support efforts like DreamUp Wisconsin to identify new opportunities to shrink economic disparities.

 Under my leadership the Racial Equity & Social Justice Initiative (RESJI) toolkit will be implemented across city processes and committees.
+It will take more than words and goals to overcome inequalities that are hundreds of years in the making.
+Madison deserves a mayor that will translate goals to action, and champion the rights of all of its residents.

 The bus is not just an “option” for many people.
 It is a necessity.
 Many people can’t afford a car.
 Others aren’t able to drive because of age, disability or medical concerns.
-We need to look at our transit system as an extension of our roads, not as alternatives to cars.
+We need to look at our transit system as an extension of our roads, not as an alternatives to cars.
 Metro has to be for everyone.

 It can take hours to travel by bus across town for school or a job.
 And it can be difficult to use Metro at all if you work at a restaurant that closes late.
 People of color and people of modest means are disproportionately impacted.
 Sadly, state and federal government aren’t likely to help anytime soon.